-World third highest peak and the second highest peak in Nepal after Mt.
-Everest, Kanchenjunga (8,586m) is located in the eastern part of Nepal and north-eastern at Taplejung district.
+The world's third highest peak and the second highest peak in Nepal after Mt.
+Everest, Kanchenjunga (8,586m) is located in the eastern part of Nepal and north-eastern Taplejung district.
 Among five peaks of Kanchenjunga, two peaks Kangbachen (7903m) and Yalung Kang (8505m) are inside Nepal and the other three Kangchenjunga Main (8586m), Kangchenjunga Central (8482m), and Kangchenjunga South (8476m) are at border of Nepal and India.
-So people of Taplejung are worship this mountain as Five Treasures of Snow.
+So people of Taplejung worship this mountain as the Five Treasures of Snow.
 Now a day Kanchenjunga South Base Camp Trek can do basic tea House trekking.